-When you move your loved one into a long-term nursing-care facility, you trust that the facility staff will provide a safe, engaging environment and an adequate level of care.
-Unfortunately, care delivered to seniors residing in nursing homes, assisted-living facilities, or senior-living communities is sometimes negligent and may result in serious injury.
+When you move your loved one into a long-term nursing care facility, you trust that the facility staff will provide a safe, engaging environment and an adequate level of care.
+Unfortunately, care delivered to seniors residing in nursing homes, assisted living facilities, or senior living communities is sometimes negligent and may result in serious personal injury.
 The injuries can occur when caregivers fail to appropriately monitor the resident, fail to provide timely and specified care for medical conditions, or fail to have in place adequate fall-prevention measures.

 As you can see, medical malpractice can take many forms.
 The commonality among all nursing-home neglect claims is there must be a violation of the standard of care by the healthcare provider or caregiver, which, in turn, causes serious harm to the resident.
 This is important because when a caregiver is negligent but does not cause demonstrable harm to the resident, Indiana law pertaining to medical malpractice does not allow a resident to recover damages.
 It is impossible to list all forms of nursing home neglect.
 However, the medical negligence described above is an example of malpractice that might lead to a lawsuit.